muffycompo/radiusdesk-installer/README.md

-RadiusDESK Installer
+RADIUSdesk Installer
 ====================
 ## Overview
-This project tries to simplify or ease the process of getting a working installation of [RadiusDESK](http://www.radiusdesk.com) on a vanilla/minimal installation of RHEL/CentOS 6.X (32 bit/64 bit).
+This project tries to simplify or ease the process of getting a working installation of [RADIUSdesk](http://www.radiusdesk.com) on a vanilla/minimal installation of RHEL/CentOS 6.X (32 bit/64 bit).
 This will be an ongoing effort and there is plans to support more Distros (Fedora,Debian,Ubuntu etc) and so please feel free to contribute by sending a pull request.

 ## Installation & Usage
 1. Clone or download the project.